lingkinghuang/ipgtest/README.md

 # Ipg Assessment

 **Building the jar file**
-- Run the generate-jar.sh or generate-jar.bat
+- Run the generate-jar.sh or generate-jar.bat in its directory
 - Jar file will be compiled and built in the bin directory

 **Running the program**